rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 Sign in to the [Azure portal](https://portal.azure.com/) and select **More Services**.
 In the search box, type **Storage accounts** and hit Enter.
 From the Storage accounts search blade, select the **Storage account** resource.
 To determine the storage account, use the following steps:

-- Go to Workbench, select the project, and open a command prompt.
-- Enter `az ml env show -v` and check the `storage_account` value.
+Go to Workbench, select the project, and open a command prompt.
+Then enter `az ml env show -v` and check the `storage_account` value.
 This is the name of the storage account.
 For example, we will see a line related to `storage_account` as follows after executing `az ml env show -v`.
-In the below `json`, the `storage_account` is `mlcrpstg33b516491a05`.
+For example, in the below `json`, the `storage_account` is `mlcrpstg33b516491a05`.

 ```
 "storage_account": {